Decoding Peterson’s 12 Rules for Life

 - They are afraid of knowing the truth, which may cause them discomfort.

-Citing Carl Rogers (1952), “The great majority of us cannot listen; we find ourselves compelled to evaluate, because listening is too dangerous,” Peterson pointed out that true listening is always dangerous, because change is inevitable when one is confronted with the truth, which comes from authentic encounter and dialogue.
+Citing Carl Rogers (1952), “The great majority of us cannot listen; we find ourselves compelled to evaluate, because listening is too dangerous,” Peterson points out that true listening is always dangerous, because change is inevitable when one is confronted with the truth that comes from authentic encounter and dialogue.

 Learning How to Listen

-Thinking is hard because of the internal dialogue between two or three different views, and one has to work through all the differences to arrive at a correct decision.
+Thinking is hard work; it involves an internal dialogue between two or three different views, and one has to work through all these differences in order to arrive at a correct decision.
 Likewise, true listening is hard because one has to understand and evaluate different views from different people before deciding on the correct view.
-It is a rude awakening to be confronted with the brutal truth about life and ourselves.
-But personal growth and transformation come from a painful encounter with truth (Chapter 8).
+What a rude awakening to be confronted with the brutal truth about life and ourselves!
+But personal growth and transformation come from painful encounters with truth (Chapter 8).

 In Carl Rogers’ quote, we learn that active listening is an important but demanding task.
 Listening is important in marriage relationships, leadership positions, and service professions.
 People feel helped when someone truly listens to them without judgement.
 Personally, I feel that some of my clients come to see me even when they do not have any serious issues because they just need someone that is willing to listen to them and understand their struggles.